USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-27-Geospatial-Workshop-3.md

 The goals of this session are to:

 * Introduce Raster Vision as a framework for implementing key computer vision tasks for satellite or aerial geospatial imagery
-* Provide examples in Python on how to train a deep learning model to perform the following tasks for aerial images (or other geospatial raster data)
+* Provide examples in Python on how to use Raster Vision to train a deep learning model for the following tasks for aerial images (or other geospatial raster data)
-  * semantic segmentation (pixel classification)
+  * Semantic segmentation (pixel classification)
-  * object detection
+  * Object detection

 <br>